A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Proposed algorithm

 \subsection{Spectrum Partition}

 In spectrum slicing algorithms, the spectrum is partitioned into several slices, and the eigenvalues in each slice are computed by a group of processes.
+It corresponds to the first level \textbf{L1} parallelism.
 One classical way of spectrum partition is based on Sylvester's law of inertia, which computes the $LDL^H$ factorization of $A-s_i I$~\cite{Golub-book2}.
 A more modern approach is to estimate the \emph{density of states} (DOS)~\cite{lin2016approximating,xi2018fast} of $A$, which relies on matrix-vector multiplications.
 The DOS has been used to partition the spectrum for the first SCF iteration in~\cite{williams2020shift} and EVSL~\cite{li2019eigenvalues}.
-There are two classes of methods for approximating DOS.
-The first class contains the kernel polynomial method (KPM)~\cite{silver1994densities,wang1994calculating} and its variants.
-The second class is based on Gaussian quadrature via a Lanczos procedure.
-We refer readers to~\cite{lin2016approximating,xi2018fast} for details.

-In our problem, we could call ELPA or ScaLAPACK for the first several SCF iterations without estimating the DOS, or we could also use the DOS to partition the spectrum for the first SCF iteration, just as done in~\cite{williams2020shift}.
+In our problem, we could call ELPA or ScaLAPACK for the first several SCF iterations without estimating the DOS.
 Since the intermediate band matrix has narrow semibandwidth, $n_{bw}=64$, the cost of $LDL^H$ factorizations is small and the spectrum can also be partitioned by using Sylvester's law of inertia.
 To reduce storage cost, we store the banded matrix in LAPACK compact form.
-Since LAPACK does not support $LDL^H$ factorization for banded symmetric matrices, we implemented a simplified version of the retraction algorithm~\cite{kaufman2007retraction}, which is used to only compute the inertia without recording the matrix $L$, and the storage and computational cost are further reduced, becoming very small.
-Note that we still use SPIKE~\cite{polizzi2007spike} to solve the banded linear systems, which is needed by FEAST.

-After the first several SCF iterations, we have prior knowledge of eigenvalues, and apply a k-means clustering method to the previous eigenvalues and partition the spectrum, just as done in~\cite{kecceli2018siesta,williams2020shift}.
-Since the eigenvalues are stored as a one dimensional increasing array, the data structure is very simple, we propose a simplified k-means algorithm in the following subsection, which turns out to be also good for the load balance problem.
-In this work, the aim of using k-means is to find a good partition of the spectrum, i.e., separate the clustered eigenvalues.
-In contrast, k-means is used in~\cite{kecceli2018siesta,williams2020shift} to find good shifts.
+After the first several SCF iterations, we have prior knowledge of eigenvalues, and apply a \emph{k}-means clustering method to the previous eigenvalues and partition the spectrum, just as done in~\cite{kecceli2018siesta,williams2020shift}.
+Since the eigenvalues are stored as a one dimensional increasing array, the data structure is very simple, we propose a simplified \emph{k}-means algorithm in the following subsection, which turns out to be good for the load balance problem.
+In this work, the aim of using \emph{k}-means is to find a good partition of the spectrum, i.e., separate the clustered eigenvalues.